-10 No hospitals or other major medical facilities other than the Palo Alto Medical Foundation (795 El
+No hospitals or other major medical facilities other than the Palo Alto Medical Foundation (795 El Camino Real in Palo Alto) are within 0.25 mile of the Caltrain corridor.
+However, the future

-- 11 Camino Real in Palo Alto) are within 0.25 mile of the Caltrain corridor.
-However, the future - 12 University of California, San Francisco (UCSF) Medical Center at Mission Hill is scheduled to open on - 13 February 1, 2015 (University of California, San Francisco 2013), and this facility is within 0.25 mile - 14 of the Caltrain corridor.
+12 University of California, San Francisco (UCSF) Medical Center at Mission Hill is scheduled to open on

+February 1, 2015 (University of California, San Francisco 2013), and this facility is within 0.25 mile

+- February 1, 2015 (University of California, San Francisco 2013), and this facility

+of the Caltrain corridor.

+- 14 of the Caltrain corrido